 - ASUS Dial rotary control, stylus support

-Why it’s great for data science: The 4K OLED display with PANTONE validation means your Matplotlib, Plotly, and Tableau visualizations will look exactly right when presented to stakeholders.
-The RTX 5070 provides serious CUDA performance, and the AMD Ryzen AI 9 HX 370 with its 50 TOPS NPU excels at AI-accelerated workloads.
-The ASUS Dial provides intuitive control for creative apps.
-Touch screen is surprisingly useful for exploring data.
+Why it’s great for data science: The 4K OLED display with PANTONE validation means your Matplotlib, Plotly, and Tableau visualizations look exactly right when you present them to stakeholders.
+The RTX 5070 provides solid CUDA performance, and the Ryzen AI 9 HX 370 with its 50 TOPS NPU excels at AI-accelerated workloads.
+The touchscreen is more useful for exploring data than you’d expect.

-Considerations: AMD platform means slightly different driver ecosystem than Intel.
-RTX 5070 is mid-to-high tier — not the top for deep learning.
-Heavier than ultrabooks.
+Considerations: The AMD platform has a slightly different driver ecosystem than Intel.
+The RTX 5070 is mid-to-high tier, not the top for deep learning.
+Heavier than an ultrabook.

 Not every data scientist needs a powerhouse.
-The MacBook Air M4 handles everyday data science work remarkably well, all in a fanless, ultra-portable design.
+The MacBook Air M5, released in March 2026, handles everyday data science work remarkably well in a fanless, ultra-portable design, and it’s the machine I point most students and analysts toward.

 Key specs: